ObsidiumMC/Redstonium/README.md

-# Rustified
+# Redstonium

 A command-line Minecraft launcher written in Rust.

-Rustified is a lightweight, cross-platform tool for managing and launching Minecraft from your terminal.
+Redstonium is a lightweight, cross-platform tool for managing and launching Minecraft from your terminal.
 It handles authentication, version management, and game instances, providing a simple interface for automation and server-side setups.

 ## Features